tflo/AutoConfirmEquip/readme.md

 Since version 3 (September 2025), it now handles also the **Warbound dialogs** (“You cannot equip this item.
 Its appearance will be added to your collection and it will become Warbound until equipped.”).
 Your existing quality settings apply. — As a new feature, this may still be buggy.
 Thanks for reporting any issues to the [issue tracker](https://github.com/tflo/AutoConfirmEquip/issues).

+---

-___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/AutoConfirmEquip?tab=readme-ov-file#auto-confirm-equip).
-You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___
+*If you’re having trouble reading this description on CurseForge, you might want to try switching to the [Repo Page](https://github.com/tflo/AutoConfirmEquip?tab=readme-ov-file#auto-confirm-equip).
+You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.*

+---

-## What the addon does, and why
+## What the addon does (and why)

 There are already addons that eliminate confirmation dialogs, but I had two problems with those: